How Not to Detect Prompt Injections with an LLM: Introduction

 Large Language Models (LLMs) enable modern agentic systems~\cite {woodridge1995intelligent} and AI-driven applications with their advanced capabilities in language understanding, reasoning, and planning.
 Applications such as Microsoft Copilot~\cite{bingcopilot2024}, Google Search with AI Overviews~\cite{reid2024generative}, and Amazon's review highlights~\cite{schermerhorn2023amazon} have been deployed to enhance user experiences through natural language summarization, contextual reasoning, and task automation across domains like search, shopping, and decision-making.
 The growing integration of LLMs into everyday applications is rapidly becoming the norm, driving the emergence of platforms like OpenAI's GPT Store and Poe~\cite{poe2024}, where developers can publish LLM-powered apps.\\

-In general, LLM-integrated applications or agentic systems are designed to perform a specific task, referred to as the \textit{target task}, often relying on one or more \textit{backend LLMs}---the language models responsible for completing the target task.
+In general, LLM-integrated applications or agentic systems are designed to perform a specific task, referred to as the \textit{target task}, often relying on one or more \textit{backend LLMs}---the language models responsible for executing the target task---to complete it.
 As the complexity of these tasks increases, backend LLMs are frequently augmented with external data sources---such as user data, internet-retrieved information, or results from API calls.
-This reliance on untrusted external data significantly increases the system's attack surface, introducing new security challenges.
-A particularly concerning threat is the \textit{prompt injection attack}~\cite{greshake2023not, liu2024formalizing, willison2022prompt, harang2023securing, perezignore, willison2023delimiters, shao2024making}, in which an adversary contaminates externally sourced data by injecting a prompt (e.g., \textit{"Ignore previous instructions and ..."}) that overrides the intended target task and coerces the backend LLM into executing an \textit{injected task}, i.e., a malicious objective specified by the adversary.
-The vulnerability of LLMs to such attacks has emerged as a critical concern and is currently ranked as the \#1 security risk for LLM-integrated applications and agentic systems by OWASP~\cite{owasp2023top10}. \\
+This reliance on untrusted external data significantly broadens the system's attack surface, introducing new security challenges.
+A particularly concerning threat is the \textit{prompt injection attack}~\cite{greshake2023not, liu2024formalizing, willison2022prompt, harang2023securing, perezignore, willison2023delimiters, shao2024making}, in which an adversary contaminates externally sourced data by injecting a prompt (e.g., \textit{"Ignore previous instructions and ..."}) that overrides the intended target task and coerces the backend LLM into executing an \textit{injected task}---a malicious, adversary-specified objective.
+The vulnerability of LLMs to such attacks has emerged as a critical concern and is currently ranked as the \# 1 security risk for LLM-integrated applications and agentic systems by OWASP~\cite{owasp2023top10}. \\